Akanate/NoughtsAndCrossesAI/README.md

 # NoughtsAndCrossesAI
-Unbeatable Noughts And Crosses AI
+Unbeatable Noughts And Crosses AI.
+Made using the MiniMax Algorithm.